stevegood/email-service/README.md

 Email Service
 =============

 This is a micro-service designed to integrate with a message queue (like amqp and rabbitmq) to coordinate sending and receiving email.
 It uses a nosql store to queue emails for sending and disposition (bounce, success, etc).
+It is expected that this service will run in a Cloud Foundry environment.

 Dependencies
 ------------